aws-quickstart/cdk-eks-blueprints/docs/addons/prometheus-node-exporter.md

 This add-on installs [prometheus-node-exporter](https://github.com/prometheus/node_exporter).

 prometheus-node-exporter Add-on enables you to measure various machine resources such as memory, disk and CPU utilization.
-For installations from source you must install and configure it yourself.
-To enable the node exporter: Enable Prometheus.

 ## Usage